Urigo/angular-meteor/README.md

         });
       };
     });

-It is best practice to not use globally defined controllers like they do in the AngularJS demos.

 ### Templates
 A template is defined using the template tags (this could be in a standalone file or included in another file).